AsanBrother/sniffer_tcp_python/README.txt

-This is sniffer use winpcapy
+This is sniffer use winpcapy ,it is a test